zhyah1/conflux/docs/ai-task-creation.md

     *   This action opens a dialog controlled by the `UploadTaskDocumentForm` component.

 2.  **Document Processing on the Frontend**:
-    *   The user selects a supported document (e.g., `.md`, `.txt`, `.pdf`).
+    *   The user selects a supported document (`.md` or `.txt`).
-    *   When the "Process and Add Tasks" button is clicked, the frontend converts the file into a **Base64-encoded Data URI**.
-This is a standard way to represent a file as a single string of text, which can be easily sent to the backend.
+    *   When the "Process and Add Tasks" button is clicked, the browser reads the file's text content directly.

-3.  **AI-Powered Data Extraction (The "Magic" Step)**:
+3.  **Client-Side Data Extraction**:
-    *   The Data URI is sent to a server-side AI flow named `extractTaskDetailsFromDocument`.
+    *   A parser function on the client-side analyzes the document's content.
-    *   This flow is powered by Google's Gemini model via Genkit.
-It uses a specially crafted prompt that instructs the AI to analyze the document's content.
+    *   It first splits the document into separate "task blocks" using a `---` horizontal rule as a separator.
-    *   The prompt is engineered to identify distinct tasks within the document and extract key details for each one: `title`, `priority`, `status`, `description`, and `due_date`.
+    *   For each block, it uses regular expressions to find and extract key details based on specific formatting: `title`, `priority`, `status`, `description`, and `due_date`.
-    *   Crucially, the AI flow is instructed to return this information as a structured **JSON array**, where each object in the array represents a single task.
+    *   This information is compiled into a structured **JSON array**, where each object in the array represents a single task.

 4.  **Automated Database Insertion**:
-    *   Once the frontend receives the JSON array of tasks from the AI flow, it immediately calls another server action: `addMultipleTasks`.
+    *   The frontend sends the generated JSON array of tasks to a server action called `addMultipleTasks`.
-    *   This action takes the entire array of task objects and, in a single efficient operation, inserts them as new rows into the `tasks` table in your Supabase database.
+    *   This action takes the entire array of task objects and, in a single efficient operation, inserts them as new rows into the `tasks` table in your database.
 This happens automatically without any need for user review or confirmation.

 5.  **Confirmation and UI Update**:
     *   After the tasks are successfully saved to the database, the upload dialog closes.